Ninu Kumari Karn: Political career

 Ninu had been politically active since childhood.
 She was one of the student protesters against the Panchayati regime in Nepal in the 1990s.
 Ninu worked on the ground for the rights of Madheshi people and women.
 She also writes articles which are published in various national dailies.
 She has been considered close to her maternal uncle, Bimalendra Nidhi and she has been aiding Nidhi in his campaigns.
 She was picked as a candidate from Nepali Congress from the Party List in the 2022 Nepalese general election in the Madhesi people category.
 Initially ranked at 2nd in the Madhesi women category, she was pushed down to 5th rank in the list for unknown reasons.

 After the final results of the 2022 Nepalese general election were announced, Nepali Congress was allotted 32 seats from the Proportional Representation Category.
 The list publicized first included Ninu's name in that, which was later cut off, the reasons being unknown.

+Ninu was elected to the House of Representatives from the party list of Nepali Congress in the 2026 Nepalese general election.